nv-tlabs/cosmos-transfer1-diffusion-renderer/README.md

 ## 🚀 News
--  [June 12, 2025] 🔥 Released Cosmos DiffusionRenderer code and model weights in this repo!
+-  [June 12, 2025] 🔥 Released Cosmos-Transfer1-DiffusionRenderer code and model weights in this repo!
--  [June 11, 2025] 🎬 Released our [video demo](https://www.youtube.com/watch?v=Q3xhYNbXM9c) and [blog](https://blogs.nvidia.com/blog/cvpr-2025-ai-research-diffusionrenderer/) on Cosmos DiffusionRenderer.
+-  [June 11, 2025] 🎬 Released our [video demo](https://www.youtube.com/watch?v=Q3xhYNbXM9c) and [blog](https://blogs.nvidia.com/blog/cvpr-2025-ai-research-diffusionrenderer/) on Cosmos-Transfer1-DiffusionRenderer.
 -  [June 11, 2025] 🔥 Released the code and model weights for the academic version of DiffusionRenderer.
 This version reproduces the results in our paper.
-Check the [GitHub repo](https://github.com/nv-tlabs/diffusion-renderer) and [model weights](https://huggingface.co/collections/nexuslrf/diffusionrenderer-svd-68472d636e85c29b6c25422f)!
+Check the [GitHub repo](https://github.com/nv-tlabs/diffusion-renderer) and [model weights](https://huggingface.co/collections/nexuslrf/diffusionrenderer-svd-68472d636e85c29b6c25422f).

 ## Installation